-The Invasive Species Research Conference is taking place June 20 - 22, 2017 at Thompson Rivers University in beautiful and sunny Kamloops BC.
+The Invasive Species Research Conference is taking place June 20 - 22, 2017 at Thompson Rivers University in beautiful, sunny Kamloops, in super natural British Columbia.

 The Invasive Species Research Conference includes keynote speakers; concurrent themed sessions with the invitation for oral presentations; poster presentations; lightning talks; a focused, facilitated discussion on future research priorities for BC and a series of optional field trips in the Kamloops area.